visual-layer/fastdup/RUN.md

 ## Input / output formats <a name="input"/>

-The input to fastdup tool is given in the command line argument: `data_dir`.
+The input to fastdup tool is given in the command line argument: `input_dir`.
 There are a few options:
 - Location of a local folder.
 In that case all images in this folder are searched recursively.
+Supported images are jpeg, jpg, tiff, tif, giff, png.
 - Location of an `s3` path.
 Again all images in the path will be used recursively.
+- Location of a minio client path.
+Path should start with minio:// for example `minio://google/my_bucket/my_folder`.
 - A file containing image locations (either local or full `s3` paths).
 Each image filename in its own row.
+- In addition we support tar, tgz, tar.gz and zip files containing images.
+Those files could be either local, or on s3 bucket or minio clinet.

 The intermediate outputs and final outputs are stored in the folder `work_dir`.